How to Care for Amaryllis Plants

 - Place your jar on a sunny windowsill and temperature should be around 60-75 degrees.
 Monitor the water level to make sure it remains consistent.

 - When your amaryllis gets plenty of sunlight, it should eventually bloom.
-Enjoy the blossom again and once the flowers fade, you’ll need to transplant the amaryllis to soil and repeat the steps for another pleasure.
+Enjoy the blossom again and once the flowers fade, you’ll need to transplant the amaryllis to soil and repeat the steps for another growing cycle.